Welcome to the Hervey Bay Sailing Club.

 Sailors enjoy challenging navigation, changing conditions and the camaraderie of sailing with a large fleet through the pristine waters of the Great Sandy Strait and Hervey Bay.
 The overnight stop at Garrys Anchorage provides a great opportunity for competitors to relax, socialise and prepare for the second leg of the race.

-For many sailors, the Bay to Bay has become a highlight of the Queensland sailing calendar and an event competitors return to year after year.
+For many sailors, the Bay to Bay remains a highlight of the Queensland sailing calendar and an event competitors look forward to year after year.